SergiusTheBest/plog/README.md

 ## Version 1.1.2 (02 May 2017)
 - New: Add [NativeEOLConverter](#nativeeolconverter)
 - New: Add [MessageOnlyFormatter](#messageonlyformatter)
-- New: Slightly increase log perfomance on Windows (about 9%).
+- New: Slightly increase log performance on Windows (about 9%).

 ## Version 1.1.1 (17 Apr 2017)
 - Fixed #47: Update includes